mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

        } for i in range(len(texts))])
 ```

-Yep, this splits up our text into chunks, getting them ready actually be inserted into Pinecone.
+This splits up our text into chunks that fit as entries within our vector database, getting them ready actually be inserted into Pinecone.

 Next, we configure OpenAI and Pinecone, getting them ready for upsertion / tokenization: